RESIDENTIAL STUDENT HANDBOOK

 If any faculty, staff or community member witnesses or is made aware of any serious violation(s) of the Code of Conduct, including, but not limited to possession, trafficking and/or use of drugs or alcohol; possession or use of a weapon; use or possession of alcohol; or behavior which threatens the safety of a participant, staff member or property, the school administration may immediately dismiss the participant.
 Upon dismissal, it will be the responsibility of the family to make arrangements for the participant to leave campus as soon as possible.
 Participants and parent(s) acknowledge that if a participant is dismissed or departs for any reason, no refunds can be granted.
 Further, the family is responsible for any and all costs of early departure whether for medical reasons, dismissal, personal emergencies or otherwise.

 In the event that a participant is sent home early, parent(s) should understand that participants leaving for any reason may not be accompanied by staff on their trip home.
-In addition, if parent(s) cannot be reached when and if their teen returns home early, the Emergency Contact Person designated by your forms will be contacted for notification and communication purposes.
+In addition, if parent(s) cannot be reached when and if their student returns home early, the Emergency Contact Person designated by your forms will be contacted for notification and communication purposes.

 Non-discrimination policy